 Following nominations from Members, the TCC recommended to the Commission that Ms. Alisha Falberg (USA) serve as TCC Chair and Ms. Amber Lindstedt (Canada) serve as TCC Vice Chair for another two-year term.

-Recommendation: That the Commission take appropriate action to appoint a new TCC Chair and TCC Vice Chair.
+Recommendation: That the Commission renew the terms of Alisha Falberg (USA) to serve as TCC Chair and Amber Lindstedt (Canada) to serve as TCC Vice-Chair.

 15b.
 Historical Catch Level